jonnonz1/nz-statute-book/acts/public/2014/food-act-2014.md

 **Notice requirements**

 ### 442 Requirements for notices issued by chief executive
-Sections 407 to 409 apply to the issuing of notices by the chief executive under this subpart.
+Sections 407 and 408 apply to the issuing of notices by the chief executive under this subpart.

 ### Subpart 8 — Miscellaneous